erictapen/infoviz-sose-20/datadossier/website/index.markdown

 />
 ```

-TODO render that SVG element in the document

 Soon we have everything to visualise all data from tram line 96 in *Marey* style diagram.
 To process only the data points that belong to a specific tram line, we introduce a `Filter` type.
 It is mainly a function that takes a pair of `LocalTime` and a `Vehicle` (one location measurement of one tram) and returns a `Bool` that signifies wether the data point is included or excluded in later analysis.

 ```hs